-We now turn to the effects of the program on students' stated preferences and self-perception.
+We now turn to the effects of the interventions on students' stated preferences and self-perception.
 Specifically, we investigate whether the interventions affected boys' and girls' taste for science subjects, their self-concept in math, and their science-related career aspirations.
-Table 5 reports the estimated treatment effect along these three dimensions, based on the composite indices constructed from the questionnaire answers.
-Treatment effects for each of the index questions are reported separately in Appendix H.